Financial Statement Analysis

 - The most important benefit if financial statement analysis is that it provides an idea to the investors about deciding on investing their funds in a particular company.

-- Another advantage of financial statement analysis is that regulatory authorities like IASB can ensure the company following the required accounting standards.
+- Another advantage of financial statement analysis is that regulatory bodies like IASB can ensure that the company follows the required accounting standards.

-- Financial statement analysis is helpful to the government agencies in analyzing the taxation owed to the firm.
+- Financial statement analysis is helpful to the government agencies in analyzing the taxes owed by the company.

-- Above all, the company is able to analyze its own performance over a specific time period.
+- Above all, the company is able to analyze its own performance over a specific period of time..

 In spite of financial statement analysis being a highly useful tool, it also features some limitations, including comparability of financial data and the need to look beyond ratios.
 Although comparisons between two companies can provide valuable clues about a company’s financial health, alas, the differences between companies’ accounting methods make it, sometimes, difficult to compare the data of the two.